holhouse/PL-NBA-Dataset/README.md

 🚩 **Open-source and academic friendly**: Released under CC BY-NC 4.0 license, free for academic research, with standard data splits and preprocessing subsets!

 ## Data Access
-We have uploaded the complete annotation files of the PL-NBA dataset to this GitHub repository✅.
+We have uploaded the annotation files of the PL-NBA dataset to this GitHub repository ✅ PL-NBA-JSON.zip ✅.

-For the video data, you can choose to download the original NBA game🏀 videos on your own, as our annotations include detailed game information to help you locate and process the corresponding footage.
-If you are unable to download the original videos,https://pan.baidu.com/s/1jlB-cpXSjEnyEbv53gsf-w?pwd=pnba， you can send an email to holhouse@emails.bjut.edu.cn to obtain the pre-trimmed video clips we have processed.
+For the video data, you may download the original NBA game 🏀 videos on your own.
+Our annotation files contain detailed game information to help you locate and process the corresponding video clips.
+If you are unable to download the original videos, you can obtain the pre-trimmed video clips we have processed via the link (Baidu Netdisk link: https://pan.baidu.com/s/1jlB-cpXSjEnyEbv53gsf-w?pwd=pnba).
+Should you encounter any issues with the link or the dataset, please send an email to holhouse@emails.bjut.edu.cn.

 ⭐️**Important Note**: This dataset is strictly limited to scientific research use only. 🚫**Any commercial utilization of the dataset is prohibited**🚫